Bandana9Singh/ranking-based-recommendation/README.md

 # TODO:

 Add a Search Bar on Frontend app to utilise the end point for ranking videos based on searched video text.
 Expose fuzzy search logic to controller.
+Add an external datasource.

 # Prerequisite: